 - Fixed Point Perspective exhibition at Minerva Projects, Denver, Colorado (October 2017)

 A project that looks at the Ottoman studio tradition and its legacy in the work of contemporary artists.
-Catalogue forthcoming
+Book forthcoming (article in Denver Post)

 - The Arch of My Eye’s Orbit exhibition at BAM, Fort Greene, Brooklyn (March 9–June 2016)

 The cosmopolitan denotes a sophistication that is at ease in many cultures, but there is also a deep unease in that ability to transcend one place or society.
 Through the frame of the city and its architecture, the violence of modernity continues to adapt our cities into machines of living, a presence we negotiate everyday.
 In the work of Slavs & Tatars, Kamrooz Aram, Anila Quayyam Agha, and Kameelah Janan Rasheed, each artist approaches the space in between, where cultures transform and don a new skin. (photos)

 - Jade Townsend’s Crazy Amazing Garage Sale exhibition at Auxiliary Projects, Greenpoint, Brooklyn (July 10–12, 2015)

 A project that plays off the anxiety of an artist to jettison their art in storage, while connecting with the artist’s long history of riffing off the networks of Americana, including yard sales.

 - Street Art Zine project for Concrete to Data exhibition at the Steinberg Museum of Art at Hillwood, Long Island University, Brookville, New York (January 26–March 21, 2015)